JingbinCao/Customer-Segmentation-w-Python-SQL/README.md

+# Python and SQL Coding and Data Science About Customer Segmentation and Prediction Regarding the Incremental Sales Opportunities

-# The report notebook (pdf, html, and ipynb versions are avaliable in the Root directory):
+*The report notebook (pdf, html, and ipynb versions are avaliable in the Root directory)*

 ## 1st Half:
 ### TASK 1 - [DS_SAMPLE.csv]